glycodynamics/Tutorial-Glycoprotein-MD/README.md

 ```
 [sushil@idose 03.PROD]$ cat nohup.out
-Note: The following floating-point exceptions are signalling: IEEE_UNDERFLOW_FLAG IEEE_DENORMAL
+Note: The following floating-point exceptions are signaling: IEEE_UNDERFLOW_FLAG IEEE_DENORMAL
 ```

 The only warning is expected, and should not themselves be of concern.
-Underflows of "IEEE_UNDERFLOW_FLAG IEEE_DENORMAL" is the result of an expression that exceeds the precision of the variable being assigned the value.
+Underflows of "IEEE_UNDERFLOW_FLAG IEEE_DENORMAL" are the result of an expression that exceeds the precision of the variable being assigned the value.
 The underflow error is typically inconsequential and should have no impact on the results of the simulation.
-It can be ignored if pmemd.cuda tests did not show anything of concern shows up about the GPUs
+It can be ignored if pmemd.cuda tests did not show anything of concern about the GPUs

 Wait for the job to finish.
-It should take around 30 minutes hours (see mdinfo file to find out how much time it needs to complete).
+It should take around 30 minutes or an hour (see mdinfo file to find out how much time it needs to complete).

 #### 6. Postprocess and analyze the trajectory:

-Run cpptraj to postprocess trajecotry file (prod01.traj).
+Run cpptraj to post process trajectory file (prod01.traj).

 Now copy all the data back to your local machine using ssh (following) or WinSCP.
 If you have a Mac or Linux, open the terminal and run the following command to copy the data from the source (guestXX@fucose.pharmacy.olemiss.edu:~/*) to your desktop.
 ```